decentralized-identity/waci-presentation-exchange/spec/spec.md

 - `purpose` MUST be `"offer"`
 - MUST have `credential_manifest`
+  - Uses the [Credential Manifest](#credential-manifest-working-copy) to define the available credentials
   - If the `credential_manifest` provides a `presentation_definition` the response MUST include a `verifiable_presentation`

 ### Callback URL